pedropaulofb/langstring/README.md

 #### `get_langstrings_pref_lang`

-This method retrieves a list of LangStrings for the preferred language set in the MultiLangString.
+Fetches all LangString objects corresponding to the preferred language set in the MultiLangString.
+This method streamlines access to the most relevant or frequently used language, simplifying tasks like default content display or language-specific analyses.

-**Examples**:
+Example:

 ```python
 # Import necessary class